 1. You can search by location or food type.
 I highly recommend location since it’ll suggest restaurants all over Japan if you select food type on the homepage.

-2. If you scroll down, you can also find the top 100 restaurant for the area you have selected.
+2. If you scroll down, you can also find the top 100 restaurants for the area you have selected.

 3. After selecting a location, then choose your food type.

-5. When you find the restaurant you’re interested, click to see detail.
+5. When you find the restaurant you’re interested in, click to see detail.

-Based on my own experience, restaurant with over 3.5 rating are quite delicious, and for a quick bite you really can’t go wrong with any restaurant over 3.
+Based on my own experience, restaurants with over 3.5 ratings are quite delicious, and for a quick bite, you really can’t go wrong with any restaurant over 3.
 You might think a 3 out of 5 is quite low, but the Japanese are quite critical with their food ranking.
 You might have heard of すきやばし 次郎 (Sukiyabashi Jiro), featured in Jiro Dreams of Sushi and considered one of the best sushi restaurants in the world.
 Well, they received a rating of 4.1 out of 5, and for day ranking they received 3.65/5.

 I hope this short intro to Tabelog will help you find delicious restaurants while you’re traveling in Japan.
 To make reservations at a restaurant you found, you can usually ask the hotel concierge to make the reservation for you.
 Be sure to show up for your reservation on time as the Japanese take punctuality seriously and you might lose your spot if you’re late.